-You are concerned if you are a party to a trial having a connection with the UK.
-For instance, if you are an individual living in France and being tried by a British court or an individual living in the UK and being tried by a French court.
-You are also concerned if you are a British legal professional or you qualified in the UK and are practising in France.
+You are concerned if you are a party to a lawsuit with a connection to the United Kingdom.
+For example, if you are a litigant residing in France tried by an English court; if you are a litigant residing in the United Kingdom tried by a French court.
+You are affected if you are a UK legal professional or qualified in the UK and practicing in France.

-If you did not find the answers to your questions on this page, you can contact us at the following address: firstname.lastname@example.org.
+Didn't find the answers to your questions on this page?
+You can contact us at the following address: firstname.lastname@example.org.